Unable To Upgrade To XPSP3

-I must admit I didn't really realise just how risky it is to stay on Service Pack 2 until I read your article.
-I was aware Service Pack 3 was available but as my machine was working OK I left it for a while.
+I must admit, I didn't really realize just how risky it is to stay on Service Pack 2 until I read your article.
+I was aware Service Pack 3 was available, but as my machine was working OK, I left it for a while.

 Then when I try to upgrade this happens, and has been happening every time I try to upgrade.
 Do you know what is causing this and how to fix it????

-Thank You Michelle for sharing your thoughts.
-I sympathise with the frustration you must be feeling.
+Thank You, Michelle, for sharing your thoughts.
+I sympathize with the frustration you must be feeling.

-The registry is where all of the Operating System, programs information and settings are stored.
+The registry is where all the Operating System, programs information and settings are stored.

-For example, it holds information such as which wallpaper you want loaded, the font size your want your Word Processor to have, and the printers your want to print to, etc.
+For example, it holds information such as which wallpaper you want loaded, the font size you want your Word Processor to have, and the printers/a> you want to print to, etc.

 Everything your computer needs to function properly is stored in the Registry Hives.